fdcavalcanti/ntxbuild/docs/source/how_it_works.md

 - An environment file is created which is used to store some information
 - The path to the NuttX repository is added to the env file
 - The path to the NuttX Application repository is also added to the env file
+- The build tool is added to the env file (Make or CMake)

 This env file will be used by the tool to locate the repositories.
-In the future (as a TO-DO task), the same file (which may be changed to a .ini file) could be used to store other stuff, such as out-of-tree repositories and path to toolchains.
+In the future (as a TO-DO task), the same file could be used to store other information, such as out-of-tree repositories and path to toolchains.

 Once the environment file is setup, a `NuttXBuilder` instance is created and it sets up the NuttX environment by checking if the repository is valid